-Here at The Healthy Mummy we absolutely love recipes with just a handful of ingredients, and this ricotta recipe is a goodie!
+Here at The Healthy Mummy we absolutely love recipes with just a handful of ingredients, and this Spinach and ricotta recipe is a goodie!

 They’re really easy to make in bulk so you always have a handy stash in the freezer.
 And they taste DELICIOUS!
 Who doesn’t love the perfect flavour combination of spinach and ricotta!
 The pesto adds another yummy flavour layer but if you don’t have any pesto, just substitute with a teaspoon of garlic and 3 finely chopped green shallots (or half a finely chopped onion).

 On the 28 Day Weight Loss Challenge, we don’t restrict food groups.
 We make healthier homemade versions of popular dishes so you’re much more likely to stay on track when you’re not deprived of foods you love.
 While pastry isn’t something that you should be consuming every day on a weight loss plan – it is absolutely fine as a special treat and it’s always much better to make your own version of your favourite snacks.

 The calorie difference in home-made food v’s shop bought is significant.
 A typical spinach and ricotta roll from a bakery or frozen section of the supermarket has anywhere from 400-500 calories per serve, compared to ours which is 230.

 You could also add a hit of chilli sauce if you were making these an adults only version.

 For more Spinach and Ricotta recipes, try these from the 28 Day Weight Loss Challenge.